top of page

 • Keep a log: dates, times, witnesses.

-• Save texts, emails, voicemails.
+• Save texts, emails, and voicemails.
 Put everything in one app or folder.

 • Do not engage in arguments — route abusive messages to the file.